 Images as Stimulus

-Both the post image and this park view are appropriate for encouraging students to develop ideas on ‘journey’, specifically physical journey.
+This park view is appropriate for encouraging students to develop ideas on ‘journey’, specifically physical journey.
 I find that older students are able to add people or characters into an ’empty’ image, but younger student may need more detail in the image.
 Be careful – sometimes an obvious idea is generated from a very obvious image eg. cowboy images generate cowboy cliches.